kyma-project/community/sig-and-wg/sig-core/decisions/dr-019-Changelog_generation_with_PR_labels.md

 When creating a new pull request, every team member has to:
 - write pull request title in imperative mood
-- use **`area/`** labels to categorize change made in the pull request
+- use **`area/`** labels to categorize change made in the pull request All pull requests without the labels should be rejected during the review process.